Where are the best ice fishing spots in the U.S.? We've got some ideas.

 While it's hard to argue with the Great Lakes states as the center for ice fishing in the United States, Vermont comes in a strong second, with both Lake Caspian and Lake Champlain ranking among the most popular ice fishing locations in all of North America.

 You can't go wrong with the former, which is frequently stocked with all manner of trout species, and therefore incredibly likely to net you a keeper or two.
-With that said, we slightly prefer Lake Champlain, which offers up a grab bag of fish species and hundreds of miles of shoreline.
+With that said, we slightly prefer Lake Champlain, which offers up a variety of fish species and hundreds of miles of shoreline.

 Any ice fisherman or woman can set up at a nearly unlimited number of locations on Champlain, and you will never have the same ice fishing experience twice.
 In fact, it's so big, that Vermont alone can't contain it: parts of the lake belong to New York and Quebec.